Md-Azharuddin02/Quarter-Real-Estate-Agency/README.md

 git clone https://github.com/quarter-real-estate/quarter-real-estate-app.git
 ```

-###How to Contribute
+2.How to Contribute
-#Fork the Repository
+Fork the Repository
-#Click the "Fork" button at the top-right of this repository
+Click the "Fork" button at the top-right of this repository

 ##Clone Your Fork
 ```bash